The Seneca Indians showed Friday why they’re not a team to be taken lightly.

 “I thought our defensive line played well and I thought our offensive line played well,” he said.
 “They did a great job of controlling the line of scrimmage on both sides.

-Page 2 of 2 - “Our kids played very well.
+“Our kids played very well.
 We played an emotional, physical football game, and I think when we do that we’re a really good football team.”

 The Indians travel to Carl Junction next week.